To please everyone, BMW is expected to offer both a manual and a DCT.

 With people complaining about M cars getting bigger and bigger with each new generation, the M2 is labeled by enthusiasts as a true driver’s car by being a lightweight small coupe focused on giving the driver as many smiles per minute as possible.
 With sharp steering and stiffer suspension setup corroborated with beefy brakes and loads of power, the M2 CS should kick things up a notch by being a real hoot on any circuit.

 If a leaked dealer bulletin is to be believed – and we don’t see a reason why it shouldn’t – we already know a great deal about the spicy iteration of the M2.
-We’re looking at 444 horsepower or nearly 40 horses more than the M2 CS.
+We’re looking at 444 horsepower or nearly 40 horses more than the M2 Competition.
 Torque is expected to soldier on at 406 pound-feet (550 Newton-meters) generated by the 3.0-liter inline-six S55 engine derived from the bigger M4 Coupe.

 Buyers will be able to order the car with either a standard six-speed manual or an optional seven-speed, dual-clutch automatic.
 Unlike some of the newer BMW M models that have xDrive with switchable rear-wheel drive, the M2 CS will be purely RWD to the delight of purists.
 An adaptive M suspension is going to be standard, as will be an upgraded M exhaust, 19-inch wheels, and M Sport brakes.
 At an additional cost, customers will be able to spend extra on carbon-ceramic brakes for superior stopping power.